ledger/ledger/CONTRIBUTING.md

   in which development happens on the `next` branch and is subsequently merged into `master` for releases.
 * If you're making **changes to files for which the Travis build is not relevant**, please **add `[ci skip]` to the end of the commit message**.
+* Report bugs using [Bugzilla].
+If you want, you can access the bug system using the lite (free) version of [Deskzilla].

 GLOSSARY
 ----